 St. Patrick’s Day Sensory Bottle

-- Empty one bottle of glue into bottle.
+Empty the contents of one bottle of glue into the bottle.

-- Fill the empty glue bottle about half full with warm water (about ¼ cup) and seal with the lid.
+Fill the empty glue bottle about half full with warm water (about ¼ cup) and seal with the lid.
 Shake well to combine the remaining glue with the water.
-Pour into jar with glue and shake or stir to combine.
+Pour into the bottle with glue and shake or stir to combine.

 Check out more sensory bottles here.